andrewjw/site/_posts/2017-11-08-using-a-raspberry-pi-to-switch-on-surround-sound-speakers.md

 {% endhighlight %}

 This gives you a nice text file containing all of the resolutions and audio formats supported by the connected HDMI device.
-I took one output when the speakers were on, and one when they were off, and by <tt>diff</tt>ing them I got this set of changes.
+I took one output when the speakers were on, and one when they were off, and by `diff`ing them I got this set of changes.

     -HDMI:EDID found audio format 2 channels PCM, sample rate: 32|44|48 kHz, sample size: 16|20|24 bits